aprimehub/hello-world/README.md

-# hello-world
+# hello-world!
-My first repository
+My first repository.
-Switching gears from teaching to coding
+Switching gears from teaching to coding.
-Mathematica, Python, JavaScipt, React
+Work with Mathematica, Python, JavaScipt, and React.